Josh Lowe Player Props: Rays vs. Red Sox

-The Tampa Bay Rays and Josh Lowe, who went 2-for-4 with a double and two RBI last time in action, battle Nick Pivetta and the Boston Red Sox at Tropicana Field, Monday at 6:40 PM ET.
+The Tampa Bay Rays and Josh Lowe, who went 2-for-4 with a double and two RBI last time out, battle Garrett Whitlock and the Boston Red Sox at Tropicana Field, Tuesday at 6:40 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4 with a double and two RBI) against the Athletics.
+He strung together two hits (going 2-for-4 with a double and two RBI) in his most recent game against the Athletics.

 Josh Lowe Game Info & Props vs. the Red Sox